 As soon as you click Send Invites, the selected users become team members.

-Note, only members of the same Contract can be invited into this developer team.
+Please Note that only members of the same Contract can be invited into this developer team.
 The list shows all the possible members that can be invited to this current team.

 If you need to delete a developer team: